Rownakashiquehaque361/Rownak_portfolio.github.io/content/authors/admin/_index.md

     percent: 100
   - name: English
     percent: 75

 ---

 ## About Me

-Hello!
-I’m Rownak Ashique Haque, a passionate Computer Science and Engineering student at Jahangirnagar University.
-My journey in the world of technology is driven by curiosity and a desire to explore the vast possibilities of the software sector.
-I enjoy solving problems, building innovative solutions, and continuously learning new technologies.
-My goal is to contribute to impactful projects and further develop my skills in software development, web technologies, and computer science fundamentals.
+I am Sharmin Jahan Sathi, a Computer Science and Engineering student at Jahangirnagar University with a deep interest in web development,IOT and Robotics.
+I am passionate about designing innovative, efficient, and user-friendly web applications that push the boundaries of creativity and technology.
+I am particularly drawn to crafting user-centric web applications, exploring the possibilities of interconnected systems, and advancing intelligent automation.
+My vision is to create digital solutions that not only solve real-world problems but also inspire seamless interaction.
+Fueled by determination and a growth mindset, I am eager to make my mark in the ever-evolving realm of web technology.